pliedo/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

+**Welcome!** I am an environmental economist working at the intersection of applied microeconomics and public policy.
+My research focuses on transportation, fuel transitions, and land use change, with a particular interest in the environmental impacts of policies such as the California Low Carbon Fuel Standard.

-Welcome!
-I am a PhD student in Agricultural and Resource Economics at UC Davis.
+I am currently an **Assistant Professor of Economics at Tecnológico de Monterrey in Mexico City**.
+I received my PhD in Agricultural and Resource Economics from the University of California, Davis.

-**I am on the job market this fall (AY 2024-2025).**

-I'm mostly interested in Environmental and Public Economics.
-My job market paper studies the effect of tax avoidance on the composition of the vehicle fleet and its environmental implications in Mexico.
-I also do research on land use change and fuel transition related to the California Low Carbon Fuel Standard.

-I enjoy soccer, cooking, biking, skiing, and playing the drums.
+Outside of research, I enjoy **soccer, cooking, biking, skiing, and playing the drums**.